rubigdata/bigdata-blog-2021-Lavika5/Assignment3.md

 - we have replaced all special characters with empty strings so any occurence of "Macbeth" with a special characters like ".", "!"  next to it will also be counted.

 ## Assignment 3b

+### Partitions
+A partition is a logical chunk of large distributed data set.
+It can be used to distribute work across clusters, dividing a task into smaller tasks and even in reducing memory requirements for each node.
+When we submit a job into the cluster, each partition is further processes by specific executors.
+This is done one at a time so time taken is directly proportional to the size and number of partitions.
+So with more partitions it can take longer to complete the job because even though the size of the partition may reduce the number of partitions will increase, increasing the number of executors needed.
+But using a smaller number of partitions can be faster because even though the executor will have to  work on more data, the number of executors needed will decrease.

 I ran  cat /proc/info in the docker shell and got the output of 2 processors.
 The output of the second one:
 ```